 Szabolcs Tóth believes that private transport, apart from cars, is not a competitor for them.

-“The share of electric transport must definitely be increased in Debrecen as well.
-Our diesel buses are modern, their emissions are much more favorable than their predecessors, and they also have more favorable data in terms of consumption.
-I believe that the direction is to have a good “mix” of these, but increasing the electric share is definitely a task ahead of us.”
+The director also spoke about environmental protection: “The share of electric transport must definitely be increased in Debrecen as well.
+Our diesel buses are modern, their emissions are much more favourable than their predecessors, and they also have more favourable data in terms of consumption.
+I believe that the direction is to have a good “mix” of these, but increasing the electric share is a task ahead of us.”

 Source and photo credit:dehir.hu